nrobillard/Final_project/README.md

 1.)In order to run our code you need to first compile the code using g++ splay.cpp -o output

-2.)Next run the code and make sure it takes in a file as the first arguement ./output text.txt
+2.)Next run the code and make sure it takes in a file as the first arguement and the output file name as the second arguement ./output text.txt output.txt

 3.)Next you will be prompted with 5 options in the terminal